eoscanada/proposals/deployforum.md

 Context-free actions: 0

-Actions: 2
+Actions: 3
 1. Action eosio::newaccount, authorized by: eosio@active
-Create a new account named "canada111111", created by "eoscanadacom" with the following authority structure:
+Create a new account named "eosio.forum", created by "eosio" with the following authority structure:
 {
   "active": {
     "threshold": 1,